Should You Meet With An Advisor?

 What Do Your Advisors Do?

-Your major advisor serves as your personal counselor and guide through the graduate program.
-With your advisors, you organize a Plan of Study and develop a major and a minor field for your comprehensive examination.
-Your advisors can make suggestions regarding coursework, elective courses within and outside the department, and, ultimately, assist you in the selection of a thesis topic, should you choose the thesis option.
+Your major advisor serves as your personal academic counselor and guide through the program.
+With your advisors, you organize your degree requirements and develop a plan for your studies.
+You should check in with them often in order to make sure your degree is on track.
+Your advisors can also make suggestions regarding coursework and elective courses within and outside the department.

-Your major advisor can provide guidance with regard to difficulties you may be having in the program, career planning, or selecting graduate schools for PhD study.
+Your major advisor can provide guidance with regard to difficulties you may be having in the program, career planning, or selecting graduate schools.
 Finally, your advisor will sign off on most of the major documents needed to graduate from the program.

-The College of Liberal Arts and Science utilizes a dual advising system, which means all declared History majors will have 2 advisors to guide them:
+The College of Liberal Arts and Science utilizes a dual advising system, which means all declared History majors will have two advisors to guide them:

-- and an assigned academic advisor from the college advising office who can handle educational issues such as: clarification of university and college policies and procedures, core curriculum advising, transfer credits evaluation for Core Curriculum, academic warning and probation.
+- An assigned academic advisor from the college advising office who can handle educational issues such as: clarification of university and college policies and procedures, core curriculum advising, transfer credits evaluation for Core Curriculum, academic warning and probation.

 Your degree progress and graduation plans are monitored and approved by both advisors.

-Our Undergraduate Program Advisor is Professor Chris Agee.
+Our Undergraduate Program Advisor is Professor William Wagner.
 He can answer questions related to major and minor requirements, transfer issues, the honors program, and graduation.